oleg1995petrov/flask-app-for-devops-course/README.md

 # Overview

-This repo contain a Flask app as a part of [that](https://github.com/oleg1995petrov/devops-andersen-training/tree/master/HW%202) task.
+This repo contains a Flask app as a part of [that](https://github.com/oleg1995petrov/devops-andersen-training/tree/master/HW%202) task.

 The app should receive `json` object and return strings in the following manner: